-Second, needy FSU children and their families are more likely than FSU elderly to receive support from other nonprofits (e.g., Chabad, Adayin Lo, and Tikvah), and also have other options that are less feasible for FSU elderly (e.g., aliya).
+Second, needy FSU children and their families are more likely than FSU elderly to receive support from other nonprofits (e.g., Chabad, Adayin Lo, Tikvah, or nonsectarian charities), and also have other options that are less feasible for FSU elderly (e.g., aliya).

-B. Innovative Social Services for Israel's Vulnerable Populations10
+B. Innovative Social Services for Israel's Vulnerable Populations12

 JDC assists vulnerable Jews throughout the world.
-This mission is crucial in Israel, where a remarkable economic boom has not reached everyone.
-So JDC spends over \$100 million-almost one-third of our budget-aiding Israel's most vulnerable citizens, including unemployed Israelis, children at risk, elderly and Israelis with disabilities.
+Aiding vulnerable populations also is crucial in Israel, where a remarkable economic boom has not reached everyone.
+So JDC spends over \$100 million - almost one-third of our budget - aiding Israel's most vulnerable citizens, including unemployed Israelis, children at risk, elderly and Israelis with disabilities.